AthenaDecisionSystems/athena-owl-core/docs/arch.md

 ![](./diagrams/owl_backend_class.drawio.png)

-Each router api defines the VERB and resource path and then delegates to another service implementation.
+Each router api defines the HTTP verb and resource path and then delegates to another service implementation.
 Those services are singletons.

 ### Conversation orchestration